2025 Bengaluru crowd crush: Investigation

 The Government of Karnataka ordered an investigation into the incident.
 According to the government's testimony in a Karnataka High Court hearing, over 1,400 police personnel had been deployed around the stadium and approximately 250,000 fans had gathered on the surrounding streets, including people who had arrived from outside Karnataka.
 The government admitted that the event was conducted without any standard operating procedure.
 The police stated that about 50,000 people were present in a 1 km radius of the stadium.

 On 5 June, the Bengaluru Police filed a first information report (FIR) against the RCB franchise, event organiser DNA Entertainment, and the stadium operator Karnataka State Cricket Association, alleging that the three entities went ahead with the felicitation ceremony without police permission and in defiance of their instructions.
 The state government suspended five police officers, including the city commissioner, for failing to ensure adequate crowd control and security arrangements at the venue.
 On 6 June, Nikhil Sosale, the marketing head of RCB was arrested at Kempegowda International Airport while waiting to board a flight.
 He was remanded to police custody till 7 June.
 On 6 June, the Karnataka High Court granted an interim stay on police action against KSCA officials, while Sosale also challenged his arrest in the court.
 On July 1, 2025, the Central Administrative Tribunal blamed the Royal Challengers Bengaluru (RCB) for the stampede, stating that police permission had not been obtained and that the police were not given sufficient time to make crowd management arrangements.

-Reaction
+Reactions

 Indian Prime minister Narendra Modi expressed his condolences on social media, mourning the loss of lives and emphasizing the need for improved safety and event management protocols to prevent such tragedies in the future.
 The chief minister of Karnataka told that excessive crowds resulted in the crush and such crowds were not expected the next day after the match ended late the previous day.
 State opposition Bharatiya Janata Party demanded a thorough investigation into the management of the event, criticizing the handling of the situation and urging accountability.
 The government announced a compensation of ₹1 million for each of the deceased and pledged to cover all medical expenses incurred by those injured during the incident.
 RCB management also announced a similar compensation for the dead.